Sharp and fast bounds for the Celis-Dennis-Tapia problem: Computational Experiments

 For what concerns the computing times, we observe that these are lower than those reported in \cite{Yang16} for the bound obtained with the addition of SOC-RLT cuts (around 4s for an instance with $n=20$) and for the bound obtained by adding lifted-RLT cuts (around 92s for an instance with $n=20$).
 They are also lower than those reported in \cite{Anstreicher17} for the bound obtained by adding KSOC cuts (up to 2s for $n=20$ instances).
+For the sake of correctness, we point out that the computing times reported in those papers have been obtained with different processors.
+However, such processors have comparable performance with respect to the one employed for the computational experiments in this paper.
 In general, the proposed bounds are very cheap.
-Only for two instances with $n=20$, {\tt LbTwoOpt} required times above 1s (around 1.5s in both cases).
+Only for two instances with $n=20$, {\tt LbTwoAdj} required times above 1s (around 1.5s in both cases).
 Usually the computing times are (largely) below 1s.
 Both the dual Lagrangian bound and the bound obtained by a single linear cut are pretty cheap but with poorer performance in terms of relative gap.
-The bound obtained by Algorithm \ref{algo:3} with an optimized linear cut is better than the two previous ones in terms of gap but is also more expensive (although still cheap).
+The bound obtained by Algorithm \ref{algo:3} with a local adjustment of the linear cut is better than the two previous ones in terms of gap but is also more expensive (although still cheap).
 The bound {\tt LbTwoCut} offers a good combination between quality and cheap computing time.
-But a more careful choice of the two linear cuts improves the quality without compromising the computing times.
-This is confirmed by the results reported for ${\tt LbTwoOpt}$.
-Although this bound is more expensive than the others, the additional search for 'optimal' linear cuts further increases the quality of the bound.
-In Table \ref{tab:solved} we report the number of solved instances for {\tt LbTwoCut} and {\tt LbTwoOpt}.
+But a more careful choice of the two linear cuts, through a local adjustment, improves the quality without compromising the computing times.
+This is confirmed by the results reported for ${\tt LbTwoAdj}$.
+Although this bound is more expensive than the others, the additional search for adjusted linear cuts further increases the quality of the bound.
+In Table \ref{tab:solved} we report the number of solved instances for {\tt LbTwoCut} and {\tt LbTwoAdj}.
 According to what reported in \cite{Anstreicher17}, the total number of unsolved instances out of the 212 hard instances is equal to: 133 for the bound proposed in \cite{Yang16} (18 with $n=5$, 49 with $n=10$, and 66 with $n=20$); 85 for the bound proposed in \cite{Anstreicher17} (18 with $n=5$, 22 with $n=10$, and 45 with $n=20$); 56 by considering the best bound between the one in \cite{Yang16} and the one in \cite{Anstreicher17} (10 with $n=5$, 15 with $n=10$, and 31 with $n=20$).
 For bound {\tt LbTwoCut} the total number of unsolved instances reduces to 87 (24, 29 and 34 for $n=5$, $n=10$, and $n=20$, respectively).
-Finally, for bound {\tt LbTwoOpt} we have the remarkable outcome that there is just one unsolved instance.
+Finally, for bound {\tt LbTwoAdj} we have the remarkable outcome that there is just one unsolved instance.
 For the sake of correctness, we should warn that the value $UB$ in \cite{Anstreicher17,Yang16} is not computed by running two local searches as done in this paper.
 It is instead computed from the final solution of the relaxed problem, so that it could be slightly worse and justify the larger number of unsolved instances.
 All the same, the quality of the proposed bounds appears to be quite good.